dm4ml/motion/docs/index.md

 Motion is a framework for building machine learning (ML) applications in Python, designed to give developers **fine-grained control** over **continually-updating** state (e.g., models, indexes, or other data structures).

-!!! note
+!!! tip "Alpha Release"

-    Motion is currently in **alpha**.
+    Motion is currently in alpha.
 We are actively working on improving the documentation and adding more features.
-If you are interested in using Motion and would like dedicated support from one of our team members, please reach out to us at shreyashankar@berkeley.edu.
+If you are interested in using Motion and would like dedicated support from one of our team members, please reach out to us at [shreyashankar@berkeley.edu](mailto:shreyashankar@berkeley.edu).

 ## Why Motion?